 1 - Shuck & Remove the Kernels from the Cob

 Begin by shucking the corn - removing the husks & silk from each cob.
 Next, comes cutting the kernels from the cob.
+Of course, I have to get on my step stool for this so I can be tall enough to work my way down each cob safely.

 I recommend balancing each cob vertically in the center of a bundt pan.
 The kernels will fall into the pan as you slice downwards with a sharp chef's knife.